mtguerreiro/ocp/app/example_template/readme.md

 In this example, all the controller and hardware files are empty.
 However, it is already possible to interact with your control system.

-Build the files and run the target (here, we're assuming you've opened this folder in Visual Studio Code).
+Build the files and run the target (here, we're assuming you've opened this folder in Visual Studio Code - alternatively, you can just build with CMake if you don't want to use VS Code).

 Then, run the Python script `python_ex_template.py` with IDLE within the Python interpreter.